rupansh/generic-ota-app/README.md

     In a nutshell, the rom title should be **between []** (It is the default xda thread format that devs use so you probably already do that)
 - Your thread's first post should **only** have **one** link with the download link prefix!
 Having them on **second/any other** post is just **fine**.

+if you find this intimidating, it really isn't.
+Just look at this thread: https://forum.xda-developers.com/xiaomi-redmi-3s/development/rom-reloaded-caf-t3891208. or https://forum.xda-developers.com/xiaomi-redmi-3s/development/rom-pixel-experience-t3904334
+Both of these threads are mostly ready for the app!
+(And many more in the Redmi 3s forum itself)

 **Some Alternatives to the requirements-**